Feature #2993: Bouquets - add support for m3u / xspf playlist (file:// and http[s]://)

 Why I think that this belongs to bouquets ?
 Bouquets handles also the automatic channel management.

-#6 Updated by B C over 3 years ago
+Updated by B C almost 5 years ago

 what about a different approach and treating m3u files as an independent source?
 So the file is actually the equivalent of a PMT on a mux and it's entries are evaluated to services?
 I have no problem with the functionality the way it is implemented right now, also I could think of a simple script which does the boring job of importing the muxes.
 The only drawback right now is that tvh does a service scan of every mux, which in the case of SAT>IP includes the whole PMT.